Market

 (A)As required by Section 143(3) of the Act, we report that:

-Statement of changes in Equity and the Statement of Cash Flow dealt with this Report are in agreement
+of changes in Equity and the Statement of Cash Flow dealt with this Report are in agreement with the

-d) In our opinion the aforesaid financial statements comply with the Ind AS specified under Section 133 of
+d) In our opinion the aforesaid financial statements comply with the Ind-AS specified under Section 133 of the

 appointed as director in terms of Section 164(2) of Act.

-the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure
+Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B''.

-B''.
-Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the company"s
+Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the company's internal

-g) With respect to the other matters to be included in the Auditors" Report in accordance with the
+g) With respect to the other matters to be included in the Auditors Report in accordance with the requirement

-requirement of section 197(16) of the act, as amended, in our opinion and to the best of our information
+of section 197(16) of the act, as amended, in our opinion and to the best of our information and according

 B) With respect to the other matters, to be included in the Auditors Report in accordance with Rule 11 of the